Collected Works of Joseph Campbell, The (Series)

 - The Collected Lectures of Joseph Campbell, Series I–A newly digitized and remastered release of these classic recordings, covering Campbell’s early years as a public speaker and including some of his most inspiring and beloved talks.

-- The Collected Lectures of Joseph Campbell, Series II & III–The JCF is preparing for the orderly release of sixty previously unavailable recordings of Campbell at his finest, exploring myth, religion, history, literature and personal growth as only he could.
+- The Collected Lectures of Joseph Campbell, Series III—The JCF is preparing for the orderly release of thirty previously unavailable recordings of Campbell at his finest, exploring myth, religion, history, literature and personal growth as only he could.
+These lectures will come from the end of Campbell’s career, beginning with the late 1970s up until his death in 1987.

 Find other articles, books, audio lectures, and blog posts with similar themes...